top of page

 Foto's: Thomas de Wit

-The IDC24 line-up has been announced!
-From news graphics to space visuals for NASA, from data art to viral videos: we have put together a versatile line-up for the 16th edition of the conference with information designers from eight different countries.
+From news graphics to space visuals for NASA, from data art to viral videos: we put together a versatile line-up for the 16th edition of the conference with information designers from eight different countries.

 Mark SubbaRao (NASA)